elierotenberg/react-nexus-chat/README.md

 - `npm install`

-- You might need to rebuild the project using `gulp`.

-- `node dist/index`
+- `npm start`

 - Head your browser to `localhost`

 - You're done.

-If you want to tweak things up, the source code is meant to be very straightfoward.
+If you want to tweak things up, the source code is meant to be very straightfoward - checkout `src/config.jsx` especially for hosts/ports.

-If you want to run the server in `production` mode (with dead code elimination, with much less runtime checks, and minification), run:
+If you want to run the server in `development` mode (without minification and much more runtime checks), run:

-- `NODE_ENV=production gulp`
+- `NODE_ENV=developement gulp`

-- `NODE_ENV=production node dist/index`
+- `NODE_ENV=development node src/server.jsx`

 Have fun!